 Ultimately, we are all responsible for our various pieces of the puzzle.
 As manufacturers, we must test our products and document any test results and/or installation procedures that are necessary to comply with the Directives.
-As a machine builder, you are responsible for installing the products in a manner which will ensure compliance is maintained.
+As an end user, you are responsible for installing the products applying "good engineering practices" and in a manner which will ensure compliance is maintained.
 You are also responsible for testing any combinations of products that may (or may not) comply with the Directives when used together.
-The end user of the products must comply with any Directives that may cover maintenance, disposal, etc., of equipment or various components.
-Although we strive to provide the best assistance available, it is impossible for ADC to test all possible configurations of our products with respect to any specific Directive.
+The end user of the products must comply with any Directives that may cover maintenance, disposal, etc. of equipment or various components.
+Although we strive to provide the best assistance available, it is impossible for us to test all possible configurations of our products with respect to any specific Directive.
 Because of this, it is ultimately your responsibility to ensure that your machinery (as a whole) complies with these Directives and to keep up with applicable Directives and/or practices that are required for compliance.